-Donald Trump has upset as many apple carts as possible in his first seven months as president.
+Donald Trump has incited disarray both at home and abroad during his first seven months as president.
 His unilateral tweeting is a total innovation in US politics and shocking for the diplomatic world.
 If, on the domestic stage, Trump is constrained by Congress, in foreign affairs he operates unchecked.

-The storms swirling perpetually around Trump – mainly registering his many violations of political etiquette as the media and grandees in his own party judge – have obscured his achievements in changing global perceptions of US policy.
-The contrast with Barack Obama's foreign policy is striking.
+The media storm swirling perpetually around Trump – mainly registering his many violations of political etiquette as they and grandees in his own party judge – has obscured his achievements in changing global perceptions of US policy.
+The contrast with Barack Obama’s foreign policy is striking.

 The biggest gain for Trump, unacknowledged thus far, may turn out to be his containment of Kim Jong-un, the North Korean leader.
 The unpredictable Kim may have met his match in the undiplomatic Trump.
 After the latest provocation, the firing of a ballistic missile over northern Japan on 29 August, it is too early to say how the confrontation will end.
 This was only the second time (the first was nearly 20 years ago) a North Korean missile has flown over Japan.
 Yet there are strong reasons for believing the US may be winning the struggle.